2011 World Football Challenge: Table setup

 Sporting CP, who played only one game, did not accrue points, but their opponent, Juventus, were able to in their matchup.
-The five Major League Soccer teams were split up into two different "clubs" for the purposes of the table, the MLS Eastern Conference (containing the Chicago Fire, New England Revolution, and Philadelphia Union), and the MLS Western Conference (containing the Los Angeles Galaxy, who played two games, and the Vancouver Whitecaps).
+The five Major League Soccer teams were split up into two different "clubs" for the purposes of the table, the MLS Eastern Conference (containing the Chicago Fire, New England Revolution, and Philadelphia Union), and the MLS Western Conference (containing the Los Angeles Galaxy, who played two games, and the Vancouver Whitecaps FC).
 Each of the other seven clubs played three games and accrued points as normal.

 Table tiebreakers

 In the event of a tie in the final table standings, the following tiebreakers were used in order: